 Removing a tooth from its socket is known as a tooth extraction, and it doesn’t have to be a scary or stressful experience.
-At Holub Dentistry of Eugene, Oregon, we are dedicated to making sure you feel informed and empowered before your procedure as well as comfortable during it.
+At McKim and Platt Dentistry of Eugene, Oregon, we are dedicated to making sure you feel informed and empowered before your procedure as well as comfortable during it.

 You may need a tooth extracted if you have a tooth that: